Takiro/easy-romfilter/README.md

 `output_directory` is a relative or absolute path to the directory where the filtered library should be copied to.
 If the directory does not exist already it will be created.

-These tree arguments are the only required ones.
+These three arguments are the only required ones.

 #### Other Options

 As you can see above the program has a few optional parameters.

 `-s`, `--simulate`		Only output what would happen but do not actually copy files or create directories.
-Very useful if you just want try out if everything works fine.
+Very useful if you just want to try out and check that everything works fine.

 `-r tags`, `--regions tags` Takes a comma separated list of region/language tags and assumes it is ordered descending by priority.
 Example `-r U,UK,E`,... would try to find a US version of a game, and use UK in case there is no US version available.
 If there is no UK version it uses the European and so on.
 Default is `U,UK,E,J`